This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Apply heat on your shoulder for 20 to 30 minutes every 2 hours for as many days as directed.
 Heat helps decrease pain and muscle spasms.

 - Rest your arm.
-Caregivers may have you place an item, such as a ball, between your side and elbow while you rest.
+Healthcare providers may have you place an item, such as a ball, between your side and elbow while you rest.
 This may help decrease stiffness and pain.

 - You have worse pain and stiffness in your shoulder.